marquesVF/marquesVF/README.md

 ## A Short Summary About Me...

-- 🔭 I’m currently working on a storefront for e-commerce
+- 🔭 I'm currently working in the e-commerce industry
-- 🌱 I’m currently learning Rust
+- 🌱 I'm currently learning Rust
+- ❤️ My passion lies in building scalable e-commerce solutions and exploring new programming languages
-- 👯 I’m looking to collaborate on open-source projects
+- 👯 I'm looking to collaborate on exciting projects
-- 🤔 I’m looking for help with industry innovations
+- 🤔 I'm looking for help with industry innovations
 - 💬 Ask me about life in Germany as an expat

-- ⚡ Fun fact: I only do raves, not regular clubs 😎
+## 🚀 Professional Highlights

+- 10 years of experience in the tech industry
+- Strong focus on e-commerce solutions and microservices architecture
+- Experience working in international teams
+- Passionate about clean code, best practices, and continuous learning

 ## My Experiences

-This is a list of the most recent technologies I've been working on for the last years of my career in the tech industry.
+Here are the technologies I've been working with most recently in my tech career.

 ### Languages
 <p>